dideler/gists/README.md

 ## Why?

 I've got a bunch of gists.
-Some of them get noticed.
-People comment on them, but because they're on a separate platform, I do not receive notifications and support becomes difficult.
-This repo aims to make supporting them easier. **Support is not guaranteed**, this is volunteer work.

-- Got a statement to make or just want to say thanks?
-Leave a comment on the relevant gist
+This list makes the good ones more discoverable.
+It also improves support as I otherwise don't get notified of activity on gists.

+## How?

 - Got an improvement to suggest for a specific gist?
 [Open an issue] in this repo
 - Got a question about a specific gist?
 [Open an issue] in this repo
+- Got a statement to make or just want to say thanks?
+Leave a comment on the relevant gist

+**Support is not guaranteed**, this is volunteer work.

 **Deprecated** gists are no longer supported.
 Their content may be outdated.